Article

 Main types of grids

-We can also name the baseline grid - a grid of horizontal lines like a school copybook.
+The baseline grid - a grid of horizontal lines like a school copybook.
 Or a pixel grid used mostly for digital screens - a grid of multiple rows and columns creating a pixel net.
+The baseline grid is important for print design, such as book layouts, but is also used in web design.
+It serves as the foundation for creating a modular grid.

 These different kinds of grids are used in both print and web design.